 Empathy isn’t about fixing: it’s the brave choice to be with someone in their darkness – not to race to turn on the light so we feel better. – Brené Brown

-To respond with empathy might be our intention but it’s not as easy it might seem.
+To respond with empathy might be our intention – but how do we actually do it?

-Our busy and caring minds tend to jump to so many potential responses, yet we have to be aware that not all of them are what creates that meaningful connection.
+Our busy and caring minds tend to jump to so many potential responses, yet we have to be aware that not all of them create a meaningful connection.

 So what is an empathetic response and what are the common mistakes we make?